 While all these procedures are vital, the way they're done hasn't changed in decades.
 And that's what needs to change to reach a state of operational excellence.

-Get inspired!
-Here’s how other retailers have done it
+Here’s how other retailers did it

 See how streamlined communications helped Lacoste perfect in-store brand image and be more reactive as a retailer:

 See how efficient dealership audits helped Peugeot kick their customer experience into high gear:

 See how operational efficiency supercharged leading French toy retailer King Jouet’s digitization and differentiation strategies: